by ProcureDeskLast Updated : Oct-07-2020

 If you are dealing with price exceptions – (Unit price difference between purchase order and invoice), you could set up automated rules to route the exception for review.

-You can set up an automated rule, so every time an exception occurs, it is sent to the person responsible for resolving such exceptions.
+You can set up an automated rule, so that every time an exception occurs, it is sent to the person responsible for resolving such exceptions.

 The assigned individual then needs to work with the vendor to resolve the pricing discrepancies.